-The amount you are paid for your electricity is determined by a number of factors.
+Your electricity payments are dependant on numerous factors.
 This includes the area you live in, your current utility company and electricity plan.
-During your first on-site consultation a SolarHub consultant will look at your most recent electricity bill to determine how much you can expect to be paid.
+During your first on-site consultation a SolarHub consultant will look at your most recent electricity bill to determine how much you can expect saved.
 The following table can be used as an initial guide:

 |State||Utility Company offering highest rate||Residential Customer Rate||Business Customer Rate||Arrangement|